-Note: This setting can only be disabled if the target HBA/ enclosure is not hosting any secured disks with the "Legacy" status or secured arrays.
+Note: This setting can only be disabled if the target HBA/ enclosure does not host any secured disks with the "Legacy" status or secured arrays.

 - 1. Click the Physical tab, then click the target Enclosure entry on the left side of the interface. - 2.
 Under Secure Setting, click Disable Security.